Anna-Koberidze/TBC-pay-form/README.md

 This work is done in typescript, using tailwind css and react hook form.

-after cloning the repository just run npm for all node_modules and npm run dev for local host version of my website
+after cloning the repository just run npm install and then npm run dev for local host version of my website